Overview

 -

-When assessing your academic record we take into account your grades, your academic references, and the standing of the institution where you studied.
+When assessing your academic record we consider your degree subject, grades you have achieved and the standing of the institution where you studied your qualification.

 - How to apply